 Don’t Be That Employee

 I’m approaching the one-year anniversary of the job I took when I moved back to my hometown.
-I went from a fast-paced, sales-driven job in publishing to a slower-paced job in nonprofit communications.
+I went from fast-paced, sales-driven work in publishing to a slower-paced job in nonprofit communications.
 It’s been a big change, and I’ve had a bit of job transition whiplash.

 I was thinking about the various jobs I’ve had in the 10 years since I graduated from college.
 I’ve made some big mistakes and learned a lot about how to be successful in the workplace.
 Here’s some advice on not being that person at your place of employment.